en

 “This unique residency provides artists with unparalleled access to museum collections, mentorship, expert support and resources to create innovative, boundary-pushing digital art inspired by Olympic heritage.”
 Susan Hayward

 Previously as a museum director in the UK for 25 years, Susan secured strategic partnerships and oversaw major exhibitions projects and capital developments.
-A Fellow of the Museums Association, she has also worked as a curator, contemporary art producer and special advisor and exhibition lead to the South African National War Museum, France.
+A fellow of the Museums Association, she has also worked as a curator, contemporary art producer and special advisor and exhibition lead to the South African National War Museum, France.

 Jonathan Kearney